evans-p/todo-full-stack-app-backend/README.md

 3. Check for potentially problematic behaviour when you call update or delete, and TodoList ID is null.
 4. Add check to make sure that the user doing the action(ex. deleting Todo) is the same with the resource owner.
 5. Integrate Log4j.
-6. Intgrate gmail SMTP server.
+6. Integrate gmail SMTP server (Reports on what the user did per week).
-7. Add OAUTH2 Login/registration.
+7. Add Authorization?

 ## Class Diagram